dotnet/roslyn/docs/features/compilation-from-portable-pdb.md

 #### Key Value Pairs

 The remaining values will be stored as key value pairs in the pdb.
 The storage format will be UTF8 encoded key value pairs that are null terminated.
+Order is not guaranteed.
+Any values left out can be assumed to be the default for the type.

-These are the known keys that will be used:
+These are the known keys that will be used

 1. "compilerversion" : string
 2. "sourceencoding" : string

-Example:

-`compilerversion\01.2.3\0sourceencoding\0utf-8`
+3. "checked" : bool
+4. "unsafe" : bool
+5. "langversion" : string
+6. "nullable" : string
+7. "define" : string

+`compilerversion\01.2.3\0sourceencoding\0utf-8\0checked\01\0unsafe\01\0langversion\0latest\0nullable\0enable`